Naval Station Sangley Point: Closure

 Early in December 1970, it was officially announced that U.S. Naval Station Sangley Point would be closed.
-On 1 July 1971, Sangley Point changed status from active to inactive in preparation for the turnover of the facility to the government of the Philippines.
+On 1 July 1971, Sangley Point changed its status from active to inactive in preparation for the turnover of the facility to the government of the Philippines.
 The Sangley Point Closure Detail was activated under the command of an Officer-In-Charge, CAPT Waldo Atkins, with a 95-man, 7-officer contingent.

 In the extremely compressed 60-day period of deactivation, in excess of 350 items of automotive and construction equipment were transferred; more than 400 industrial buildings and government quarters were stripped of furnishings; installed equipment was disconnected and readied for shipment, and all buildings were secured.

 A total of 2,500 tons and 1500000 cuft of material assets were identified, packed and shipped by sea and land to various other U.S. military bases.
 Much of this transfer was accomplished at night and on weekends due to severely restricted barge and trucking schedules.

 Approximately 300,000 pounds of materials and supplies were prepared for turnover to the government of the Philippines, including 375 buildings, 77 structures and 60 utilities systems and improvements.
 In connection with the relocation of equipment and materials to other bases, 49 stilt housing units were relocated to Subic Bay by a detachment of Seabees.
 On-the-job-training sessions were conducted for Philippine naval personnel to ensure the safe and proper operation of all base industrial facilities.